rgbpokka/tp/docs/UserGuide.md

 ### Viewing a particular staff/guest: `view`

-Views the staff/guest by the PASSPORT_NUMBER parameter.
+Views the staff or guest by their STAFF_ID or PASSPORT_NUMBER parameter.
 All the details associated with the staff/guest will be shown in the GUI.

+Format:

-Format: `view pn/<PASSPORT_NUMBER>`
+`view pn/<PASSPORT_NUMBER>`

+`view sid/<STAFF_ID>`

 Example:

+* `view sid/123` shows the details of the staff associated with the given staff ID.
 * `view pn/X12345678A` shows the details of the guest associated with the given passport number.

 [Back to Table of Contents](#table-of-contents)